friendywill/dotfiles/README.md

 6. Ensure a nerd font is used with whatever terminal you use [Nerd Fonts - Iconic font aggregator, glyphs/icons collection, & fonts patcher](https://www.nerdfonts.com/),

 7. Done!

+TODO: Add some way of generating a new key though one exists on both github and locally